WARNING: MAJOR SPOILERS AHEAD. If you DO NOT want to be spoiled, please DO NOT read. You have been warned.

 The Four Women:

 - Ady An as Du Lan Yan.
 When I realized the little girl at the beginning was Ady’s character, I couldn’t help but think of the similarities between this and Autumn’s Concerto–though AC was after this.
-(Not to mention the change in cast of AC.)
+(Not to mention the change in the cast of AC.)
 Her father died and her stepmother wanted to sell her to the brothel, luckily her servant friend rescued her in time and she was able to run away.
 Oh yeah, there was also the case of her master being a pervert too and tried to peek at her when she was getting ready to take a bath.
 Her character grew strong later on to continue living YET I kept feeling this injustice because of all the tragic obstacles she’d gone through.
 She suffered so much right from the start–even when she was so young and did not know the world outside her yet.
 She was taken in and trusted with duties as the head servant, but was envied by one of the servants thus bringing forth troubles.
 Her suffering seemed never-ending, even to the last point of her life, she had to sacrifice for others.

 - Rain Lee as Jiang Yu Ping.
 Wow!
 Okay… Though it was another daring role for Rain but somehow after the initial scene, I felt like rooting for her after seeing how Annie’s character, Yue E, was trying to borrow some money from her.
 I rather let her help her lover than Yue E because that would equal to helping that pervert that ruined Lan Yan’s happiness/life.
 Then she fell into the trap that she set, which was ironic and made her character less brilliant or powerful.
 Rain delivered quite well with her performance.
 She was definitely scary in her plots and her ruthless killing rampage to get what she wanted.
 Though till the end, she never got what she wanted either.
 But it was funny that she fell into her own trap aka thinking she did not care less for Chao Zong yet she had fallen so deep and was willing to resort to any means to get him back by her side and then later getting back at him for what he’d done to her (though it was her own doing with fooling with fate).